elliotenglish/knowledge_base/finite_element_method.md

 $$\vec{u}\cdot\sum_i\nabla\phi_i=0$$

-So to show conservation we some the $j$-th term over all the cells, indexed by $i$, it contributes to:
+So to show conservation we sum the $j$-th term over all the cells, indexed by $i$, it contributes to:

 $$\sum_i\rho_j\phi_j\vec{u}\cdot\nabla\phi_i=0$$